Estado de la estrella Hawkins Tours Silicon Valley

 The Silicon Valley tour for State Stars was organized by entrepreneur and USA Today columnist Rhonda Abrams in conjunction with the Annual Conference of America’s Small Business Development Centers Sept.
 8-11 en San Francisco.

-Un estado de la estrella se elige de cada estado, regional, or territorial SBDC program.
+Un estado de la estrella se elige de cada estado, regional, o programa SBDC territorial.
 Hawkins, training specialist and business consultant for the Arkansas Tech University ASBTDC, received the State Star designation for contributing significantly to the Arkansas SBTDC network and being an exemplary performer.

 La excursión de un día de duración se inició en Mountain View, Calif., Intuit, makers of QuickBooks accounting software.
 State Stars were treated to breakfast and informative discussions with Karen Peacock, Intuit’s new head of small business division, y Al Ko, Intuit senior vice president.